GitSomeCode/Photo-Manip/README.md

 ###Django app using [imagekit](https://github.com/matthewwithanm/django-imagekit).

-##### This app allows users to submit an image and then view their image alongside the thumnail of that image.
+##### This app allows users to submit an image and then view their image alongside the thumbnail of that image.